Vulcanostrol/ringgzprotocol/README.md

   The order of the players doesn’t matter as long as the order in the packet corresponds with the order of players in the game.
 E.g.: username2 in this packet must correspond with the player 2 in the game.

+  Notice that username1 will be the player placng the starting base.

   The response of the client side be a packet that let’s the server know if the player accepted or declined the beginning of the game.

 ### PLAYER_STATUS;[accept/decline]